jamesw1892/pihole-hostnames/README.md

 # Pi-hole Hostnames

-Scripts to view and override hostnames in the Pi-hole web interface.
+Scripts to view, update, and override hostnames in the Pi-hole web interface.

 ## Override Hostnames List